-It is also best to use the freshest eggs possible for this recipe, since the eggs may be stored for a long period of time in the pickling juice.
-I use eggs from my backyard chickens, so that’s about as fresh as you can get.
-If you don’t have your own chickens, try to seek out a local farm to get free-range chicken eggs.
+- It's best to use the freshest eggs possible for this recipe because the eggs are stored for a long period of time in the pickling juice.
+I use eggs from my backyard chickens, so that's about as fresh as you can get.
+If you don't have your own chickens, try to seek out a local farm to get free-range chicken eggs.
 These eggs are not only better for you, but the taste is superior, plus the chickens are humanely raised.
-It’s most definitely worth the extra few dollars and time to go pick them up.
+Farm eggs are most definitely worth the few extra dollars.